intel/llvm/sycl/doc/design/OptionalDeviceFeatures.md

 [8]: <../extensions/proposed/sycl_ext_intel_device_architecture.asciidoc>

 TODO: This table needs to be filled out for the CPU variants supported by the `opencl-aot` tool (avx512, avx2, avx, sse4.2) and for the FPGA targets.
+We also need to figure out how CUDA fits in here.

 Example of clang compilation invocation with 2 AOT targets and generic SPIR-V:
 ```